 - Unless there is an artistic reason for using a dramatic font, we prefer single-spaced 12 point Times New Roman; all submissions will be changed into this unless there is a specific request not to

-The magazine covers below link through to full page features about each issue of Infinity Wanderers.
+The magazine information below links through to full page features about the most recent issues of Infinity Wanderers.

 Edited by Grey Wolf